kotmatross28729/OfflineAuth/README.md

 # OfflineAuth 1.7.10 (Forge)
 Beta Minecraft authentification system contained in a Forge mod.
 (Please note the EARLY ALPHA) Please report any bugs, especially security holes.
-It is advised to delete the `offlineauth` folder each time you update for now.

-## Warning!
-To update to version 0.2.46 you have to delete the following folder serverside: `offlineauth/OfflineAuthDatabase`<br>This will erase all accounts.
-This should not occure further in the development anymore

 ![image](https://user-images.githubusercontent.com/19153947/178967503-51b17062-e549-4869-82c9-3e0615dc759f.png)